eyeson-team/api/content/getting-started/index.md

 ### Use Advanced MCU Features

 Inject live data sources into the MCU (live video, play video file, static image, static text).
-Specify layers and positions/sizes for live data source injection.
+Specify layers and positions and sizes for live data source injection.
 Use predeﬁned video conference layouts.
-Enable/disable video for participants connected to MCU.
-Add/remove audio/video sources (Moderator features).
-Show selected sources in fullscreen mode on MCU.
-Connect external video sources (e.g. IP CAMS).
-Connect MCU to CDN networks for broadcasting.
+Enable or disable video for participants connected to MCU.
+Add or remove audio and video sources (moderator features).
+Show selected sources in fullscreen mode on the MCU.
+Connect external video sources like IP CAMS.
+Connect the MCU to CDN networks for broadcasting.
 Connect phone lines to your MCU.
 Trigger and manage recordings on your MCU.